seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 Instruction Selector
 ====================

-LLVM uses a ``SelectionDAG`` to represent LLVM IR instructions, and nodes of the ``SelectionDAG`` ideally represent native target instructions.
+LLVM37 uses a ``SelectionDAG`` to represent LLVM37 IR instructions, and nodes of the ``SelectionDAG`` ideally represent native target instructions.
 During code generation, instruction selection passes are performed to convert non-native DAG instructions into native target-specific instructions.
 The pass described